 Understanding the basics

-- Why creating good content matter?
+- Why creating good content matters?

-- What content is and “good” mean?
+- What content is, and what “good” means?

-- Why backlinks matter and what’s a good backlink?
+- Why backlinks matter, and what’s a good backlink?

 - Why should I improve my site speed?